This section goes into greater detail on how to build and reuse the components of Hue.

 hugo serve

-Check for links not working (returning a 404) with muffet, a fast link checker crawler:
+Check for links not working (e.g. returning a 404) with muffet, a fast link checker crawler.
+It recommended to use the check links script.

 Install a patched jison: